Today, diners open Google Maps before they open a menu. Itās basically a new street corner for restaurant discovery.

 - Go to Google Business Profile

-Use your exact business name, consistent with signage and other online listings, to avoid confusion or duplicate listings.
+Important: Use your exact business name on all signage and online listings.

 Step 2: Choose the Right Business Category